croct-tech/plug-js/README.md

 ### Introduction

-Croct is a headless CMS that helps you manage content, run A/B tests, and personalize experiences without the hassle of complex integrations.
+Croct is a headless CMS that helps you manage content, run AB tests, and personalize experiences without the hassle of complex integrations.

 ### Installation